Share this post

 When the blood sugar starts to naturally fall -the brain recognizes this and tells the liver to start finding stored forms of sugar or fat to last until the next meal.

-2. How food choices keep women locked in fight or flight:
+2. How diet keeps women locked in fight or flight:

 When the body isn’t nourished completely, things go a little different.